12 Era of Bad Feelings

 Per standards of the time, neither candidate gave speeches, campaigned directly, or asked for votes.
 It was left to their supporters to provide commentary.
 Adams’ spin doctors claimed that Jefferson’s lack of Christianity would compel him to legalize murder, rape, and incest.
 Associating him with the worst of the French Revolution, Adams’ supporters warned what a Jefferson presidency would mean: “Be prepared to see your dwellings in flames…female chastity violated, or children writhing on a pike.”

 While the mud-slinging might not have scored high on today’s Politifact truth meter, the U.S. nonetheless pulled off a contested election and transfer of power from one faction to the next without civil war.
-In other words, partisanship didn’t degenerate into anything worse than the usual lies, character assassination, and smearing that typify elections in an open democracy.
+In other words, partisanship didn’t degenerate into anything worse than the usual lies, character assassination, smearing, and appeals to voters’ presumed meanness and stupidity that typify elections in an open, functioning democracy.
 The 1800 election is a good example of where retrospection imparts to us a false sense of inevitability.
 To wit: it’s easy looking back to take a peaceful election for granted after we know nothing bad happened, but there was nothing automatic about it from their perspective as it unfolded.
-In many countries and many instances, such scenarios have led to civil war or candidates not accepting election results and the U.S. had its own problems in 1860-61, 1876, and 2020-21.
-On that score, the 1800 election was most revolutionary in that it didn’t lead to a real revolution.
-The peaceful transfer of power isn’t a nice feature of democracies; it’s the essential linchpin.
+In many countries and many instances, such scenarios have led to civil war or candidates not accepting election results, and the U.S. had its own problems in 1860-61, 1876, and 2020.
+On that score, the 1800 election was most revolutionary in that it didn’t lead to a real revolution, though the Democratic-Republicans stockpiled arms (more below).
+The peaceful transfer of power isn’t just a nice feature of democracies; it’s the essential linchpin.
 Without it, you can’t have elections, in which case you’re not living in a democracy.

 Washington in Heaven Hoping That Partisanship Wouldn't Rip Country Apart